ukjhsa/ADEF/doc/documentation.md

 ##### Diagram
 ![image](evolution__flow.png)

-The basic flow of Evolutionary algorithm inside `Evolution::run(...)`.
+The basic flow of Evolutionary algorithm inside `Evolution::evolve(...)`.

 ##### Usage
 - Users only need to implement `Reproduction` or `EnvironmentalSelection` or their derived classes if the flow satisfied.
-- The order of `Mutation`, `Crossover` and `Repair` in `Reproduction` are flexible:
+- The order of `Mutation`, `Crossover` and `Repair` in `Reproduction` are flexible
     - in DE, their order is `Mutation`, `Crossover` then `Repair`.
 See `DEReproduction`.
-    - in GA, their order is `Crossover`, `Mutation` then `Repair`.
+    - in GA, their order maybe is `Crossover`, `Mutation` then `Repair`.
-- `Statistics` is used after:
+- `Statistics` is used after the following position:
     - `Initializer`: statistics of the initial population.
     - `Reproduction`: statistics of the population of parents and offsprings on each generation.
     - `EnvironmentalSelection`: statistics of the current population on each generation.

 ##### Design issue
-- Why the choice of implementing different `Reproduction` and `EnvironmentalSelection` instead of implementing different `Evolution`?
+- Why the choice of implementing different `Reproduction` and `EnvironmentalSelection` instead of implementing different `Evolution` on the Evolutionary flow?

 Implementing different `Evolution` is an alternative, but here ADEF want users written each operators likes mutation or crossover to focus on the feature of changing implementation classes dynamically.
-Overriding the flow only when it is necessary. `Reproduction` too.
+Overriding the flow only when it is necessary.
+And `Reproduction` too.

 ## ControlMechanism
 http://ukjhsa.github.io/adef/classadef_1_1_base_control_mechanism.html
 ##### Diagram
 ![image](adef__ControlMechanismDiagram.png)

+`ControlMechanism` has member data
-It represents the mechanism of adjusting the object.
+- `ControlRange`: the range of the object.
+- `ControlParameter`: the object storage.
+- `ControlSelection`: the operation of how to update by the relation between parent and offspring.
+- `ControlUpdate`: the operation of how to update by the current state.
+- `ControlFunction`: the function storage.

 ##### Usage
 If there is a parameter which is declared by `ControlMechanism`, the suggested usage are: